Optimal bounds for semi-honest quantum oblivious transfer

 \emph{Coin flipping} is a two-party primitive in which Alice and Bob wish to agree on a uniformly random bit in such a way that a cheating party cannot bias the sampling distribution of that bit. \emph{Strong} coin flipping refers to the requirement that a cheater cannot bias the result in either direction, whereas \emph{weak} coin flipping assumes that Alice and Bob only cheat towards opposing outcomes.
 Remarkably, there exist quantum protocols for weak coin flipping with cheating probabilities arbitrarily close to $1/2$ \cite{Mochon07}, achieving near-perfect unconditional security.
 By contrast, in any quantum protocol for strong coin flipping at least one party can cheat with probability $1/\sqrt{2}\approx 0.707$~\cite{Kitaev02} and this bound is optimal~\cite{ChaillouxK09}.

 \emph{Bit commitment} is another two-party primitive in which Alice wishes to commit to a specific bit value to Bob in such a way that Bob learns nothing about the committed value until Alice chooses to reveal it, yet Alice cannot reveal a value different from her commitment.
 Any quantum protocol for bit commitment allows one party to cheat with probability at least $0.739$, and this bound is optimal \cite{ChaillouxK11}.

-Our optimal bound of $2/3$ for weak oblivious transfer adds yet another universal constant to the above list of cheating probabilities.
+Our optimal bound of $2/3$ for semi-honest oblivious transfer adds yet another universal constant to the above list of cheating probabilities.

 The first quantum protocol for oblivious transfer, called ``multiplexing'' at the time, was presented in a paper by Wiesner in the 1970's, which took until 1983 to get published \cite{Wiesner83}.
 Wiesner observed that the security of his protocol rested upon technological limitations, and that his protocol is broken in an information theoretic sense.